csc-training/hip-programming/docs/02-kernels.md

 # Summary

 - HIP supports both AMD and NVIDIA GPUs
-- HIP contains both API functions and declarations etc. needed to write GPU kernels
+- HIP contains API functions for writing GPU code
-- Kernels are launched by multiple threads in a grid
+  - Some functions are callable from host, some from device
+- Kernels launch grid of blocks, each block consists of many threads
-    - in wavefronts of 64 threads
+    - Each block is executed in wavefronts of 64 (AMD) or 32 (NVIDIA) threads
-- Kernels need to be declared `void` and `__global__` and are launched with `hipLaunchKernelGGL()`
+- Kernels need to be declared `__global__` and `void` and are launched with special syntaxes